9ae/bagel/femmenoir/draft3-outline.md

 Ken saids babe but that's how they met
 Elanor looks like she's about to start an argument, but lets it go and suppresses it.

-She fantasizes about tragedy befalling upon Ken
+She fantasizes about tragedy befalling upon Ken.
+Ken standing in the street when a speeding Cadillac hits him

 <u>Exit</u>
 They leave the house Ken drives Elanor to work.
 They are silent the whole car ride.